zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 Note how this SQL will add a column "Recommendation", and it will be a text that explains whether the employee should try to upsell Y Box Games to this customer.
 In addition, the recommendation will only be added when the probability of an upsell is high enough.

+### 10. Overwrite the view definition

 Open the SQL Workshop and execute the SQL script to overwrite the view with the new definition.

 ![](images/run-sql.png)

 Paste in the SQL that you have just downloaded.
 Execute it.
 You should see "View created" at the bottom of the page.

+### 11. Modify the APEX application to add the new column

-- Go back to the APEX application and edit the Customers page.
+Go back to the APEX application and edit the Customers page.
 Choose Customers section in Content body.
 Add the "RECOMMENDATION" column in the select statement at the right.
 **Don't forget the comma just after the previous column.**
 Then Save the page.